-- The supported population, i.e., number of licensees, will continue to annually show a steady, but moderate, increase of between 4% and 6%. - The steady increase in the number of on hand paper files and documents is slowly driving the agency to a completely paperless, imaging system of file storage.
-While the agency is now storing records both physically and digitally, the complete conversions to digital only file storage is still several years away.
+• The supported population, i.e., number of licensees, will continue to annually show a steady, but moderate, increase of between 4% and 6%.

 The Executive Council is focusing on workforce planning issues that will address the most critical areas in the agency.
 They include a greater emphasis on training of employees in technology-related skills, and an effort to hire and retain highly skilled (and motivated) personnel.